Locke, California

-After a fire destroyed the Chinatown of nearby Walnut Grove in 1915, many Chinese immigrants from the town resettled in and further developed Locke.
-Chinese-owned businesses, gambling halls, and opium dens were established, along with a Chinese language school.
-The town continued to thrive as a uniquely Chinese American agricultural community until after World War II, when younger residents begin leaving the town for better educational and employment opportunities in urban centers.
+After a fire destroyed the Chinatown and Japantown areas of nearby Walnut Grove on October 7, 1915, many immigrants from the town resettled in and further developed Locke.
+Chinese and Japanese-owned businesses were established, along with a Chinese language school.
+The town continued to thrive as a Chinese American agricultural community until after World War II, when younger residents begin leaving the town for better educational and employment opportunities in urban centers.